alimanfoo/pysamstats/README.md

 $ pysamstats --help
 Usage: pysamstats [options] FILE

-Calculate statistics per genome position based on pileups from a SAM or BAM file and print them to stdout.
+Calculate statistics against genome positions based on sequence alignments from a SAM or BAM file and print them to stdout.

 Options:
   -h, --help            show this help message and exit